Directing for Stage and Screen MA

 • Enterprise and entrepreneurship support

-• We are ranked 6th for graduate start-ups
+• Ranked 2nd for graduate start-ups (2023/24)

-• Networking and visits to leading organisations
+• Networking and visits to leading theatre organisations

 • Support in starting a new business, freelancing and self-employment

-• London on our doorstep
+• Sadler's Wells East on our doorstep

 How you'll learn

-You'll be taught by a range of staff, most of whom are active practitioners in the field which ensures that the practice-led research which is disseminated in the studio, or actually takes place there, is relevant to industry and practice.
+You'll be taught by a range of staff, most of whom are active practitioners in the field, which ensures that the practice-led research which is disseminated in the performance or film studio, or actually takes place there, is relevant to industry and practice.
 It also means that the course is well placed to take advantage of the myriad of professional networks which staff bring with them.
 Within each module there is a practical component and support/contextual component with the intention that knowledge and skills are always introduced and developed in relation to studio projects.

 When not attending timetabled lectures, you will be expected to continue learning independently through self-study.
 This will typically involve reading journal articles and books, working on individual and group projects, undertaking preparing coursework assignments and presentations, and preparing for exams.
 Your independent learning is supported by a range of excellent facilities including online resources, the library and Moodle.